brayasaurio/statgis/README.md

 ## Credits

-All the attribution of the development and maintance of this package is for StatGIS.org and its developers team:
+All the attribution of the development and maintance of this package is for StatGIS.org and its developers team.